allengeorge2277/Stopwatch-Program-using-JS/README.md

 # Stopwatch-Program-using-JS

 This is a simple Stopwatch web application built using HTML, CSS, and JavaScript.
-The purpose of this project is to gain hands-on experience with front-end web development and to better understand how JavaScript interacts with the DOM in real time.
+The purpose of this project is to gain hands-on experience with front-end web development and to better understand how JavaScript interacts in real time.

 ### 🚀Features
 - Start, Stop, and Reset functionality